Pacific Press Publishing Association: Establishment in California

 Mrs. White encouraged management to move away from the city, which was developing so rapidly around the plant.
 The town of Mountain View wished to raise its status in the state.
 The town leaders, upon hearing that the Pacific Seventh-day Adventist Publishing Association in Oakland, which had gained a fair and growing reputation, was looking for a more rural atmosphere in which to establish itself, offered the Press five choice acres of land as well as a pair of lots for a church or meeting house.

 The Press accepted the offer of the 5 acre of land, and in 1904 they moved to Mountain View.
 Along with the plant came the families.
 As a result, real estate in Mountain View began to advance, and area business grew.

 A brick building soon took shape on the land donated by the town, and work began to come in from customers who patronized the plant in Oakland.
 Mrs. White implored Management to rely on God alone and give up the commercial work that had followed them from Oakland and had received priority over church publications.

 At 5:18 in the morning of April 18, 1906, a great earthquake convulsed the whole bay area.
 The walls of the plant crumbled.
 Its offices were in shambles.
-Yet, within a few days the presses were running again.
+However, within a few days the presses were running again.

 On July 20, three months after the earthquake, on a Friday about midnight, a fire of undetermined origin broke through the roof in the northeast corner of the photoengraving room.
 In two hours the entire building had become a blazing inferno.
 Although the fire was finally subdued, it was not entirely extinguished, and it broke out a second time.
 This time scarcely a charred board remained.
 The paper stock of the plant, finished books, type plates, manuscripts – all were destroyed.

 Suddenly, all the warnings of Mrs. White came to mind.
 Soon after the fire the Board of Directors stopped commercial work at the Pacific Press.

 In 1955 ownership of Chapel Records was transferred from the Pacific Union Conference of Seventh-Day Adventists to Pacific Press Publishing Association.

-In 1982, the press lost an appeal in a case against the Equal Employment Opportunity Commission wherein the court denied that the press could obtain a Title VII exemption to the employment code that would allow them to treat male and female employees differently.
+In 1982, the press lost an appeal in a case against the Equal Employment Opportunity Commission, wherein the Court of Appeals denied that the press could obtain a Title VII exemption to the employment code that would allow them to treat male and female employees differently.